QHyperloop/QHDT_Gen2/README.md

 ## HARDWARE ##
 A list of all hardware components used on this project:
 #### Controllers/Radios/Shields ####
-2	Arduino Due
+1	Arduino Due

+1	Arduino Uno

 1	M900 Ubiquiti Rocket

 3	SainSmart Ethernet shield

-1	Arduino Uno
 #### Sensors ####
 3	Adafruit BMO055